-A good source of omega-3 like a high quality flaxseed oil or fish oil is extremely important for maintaining a healthy heart and may help to prevent some of the deadliest diseases affecting people in Western societies.
+A good source of omega-3 like a high quality organic flaxseed oil or fish oil is extremely important for maintaining a healthy heart and may help to prevent some of the deadliest diseases affecting people in Western societies.

 Diabetes and Flaxseed Oil

 Omega-3 fatty acids are believed to help lower some of the adverse metabolic effects of insulin resistance in diabetes by reducing triglyceride levels and lowering blood pressure.
 Omega-3s may also benefit circulation problems, often experiencing in those suffering from diabetes, and improve overall nerve function in general.

 High EPA/DHA fish oil could be a better choice for diabetics than flaxseed oil.
 This is because people with diabetes may have less of an enzyme called delta-6-destaurase that is needed to convert alpha linolenic acid to EPA and DHA.

 Research suggests the deficiency in omega-3 fats can predispose a person to psychological disorders such as depression.
 Recent studies, like this one on treating depression with omega-3, have shown EPA/DHA supplementation is useful for treating diagnosed unipolar depression.